CaptainHottub/macro_keyboard/readme.md

 WHAT I WANT TO DO:
 Add a requirements file, use pipreqs to make it.
-Update to python 3.12

-I need to remove lines 280 to 291 in tools.py

 Will put a settings.txt file in the future that will allow you to define multiple things.
 Example:
   logging==True